A First-Timer’s Guide to San Diego Comic-Con

 Be smart with your badge.
 You got one.
 Lots of people wanted one.
 Know where yours is at all times — but if you do lose it or have it stolen, you can get another for a small fee at the Attendee Badge Solutions Desk.
 And you will scan in and scan out of the convention hall every time you come and go.
 Get good at swiping your badge and make everyone (most of all you) happy.

 Take advantage of short lines.
 Bathrooms, booths, snacks, Starbucks.
 Even if you only kind of want a latte and there’s but a handful of people in line, drink up.
 Because that right there is a miracle.

-The best costume spotting, besides the Masquerade, is in the convention center lobby.
+The best costume spotting is in the convention center lobby.
 Sure, jaw-dropping creatures are everywhere during the Con, but for the best in one-stop shopping for the best in creative Con couture, you can’t really beat the lobby, where themed groups are able to pose together, and outsized creatures don’t have to navigate the exhibit hall crowds.

 Ask before you snap a photo.
 Yes, it’s what most costume-wearers live for — but not all of them and not all the time.
 A simple “May I take your picture?” allows folks to strike a memorable pose — or ask you for space if they’re just trying to eat that $10 hot dog in peace.